-Unfortunately, it lacks sub-tasks and task dependencies, which are quite useful, especially when handling large projects.
-There is also no issue tracking.
+Unfortunately, it lacks sub-tasks and task dependencies, which are helpful, especially when handling large projects.
+Unfortunately, there is also no issue tracking.

 ActiveCollab offers integrations with many third-party solutions such as Google Drive, Slack, Zapier, Asana, and more.

 While not a deal-breaker, it’s unfortunate that users can change tags from the projects page instead of going into each project to edit the tags.

 ActiveCollab could’ve benefited from a check-in/check-out feature, too.

-ActivCollab used to cost $6.25/user/month, and this gave you unlimited projects, tasks, and time records, plus all their other features.
+ActivCollab used to cost $7/user/month for the Pro Plan, and this gave you unlimited projects, tasks, and time records, plus all their other features.
 This plan gives you the ability to add unlimited users.

-Nifty is a Project Management tool that is gradually rising to the top.
-The solution provides its users with some useful features that enable smoother collaboration and better efficiency, leading to better project management.
+Nifty is a project management tool that is gradually rising to the top.
+It provides users with valuable features that enable smoother collaboration and better efficiency, leading to better project management.

-The Kanban board view allows users to categorize the tasks according to their progress (New Tasks, In progress, and Completed).
-The visual overview will enable managers to see the deadlines and milestones of the tasks at a glance.
+The Kanban board view allows team members to categorize the tasks according to their progress (New Tasks, In progress, and Completed).
+In addition, the visual overview will enable managers to see the deadlines and milestones of the tasks at a glance.

 Users can filter tasks by user or milestones, and managers can assign team members to each task and control notifications.
 File storage is available for spreadsheets, code, images, videos, audios, and presentations.

 Nifty offers integrations with Google Drive and Google Calendar with integration to Slack currently in the works.